Genetically Superior Timber

 The best way to prevent damage from deer and rabbits is to use tree shelters.
 Additional methods are included in the instruction

 manual.
 A mixture of two dozen eggs and a gallon of milk sprayed on the foliage has worked well to prevent deer browse.

 12. What is the expected average height and diameter of the genetically superior black walnut and black cherry trees?

 At the present rate of growth, according to periodic measurements, we estimate that in

-30 years the graft will reach 50 to 90 feet in height and about 18 to 25 inches in diameter.
+30 years the grafted trees will reach 50 to 90 ft. in height and about 18 to 25 inches in diameter.
 Genetically superior

 black walnut and black cherry seedlings should attain that size five to ten years later.

 13. Why do the genetically superior trees cost more than common seedlings?

 The genetically superior black walnut and black cherry trees are the culmination of almost three decades of research and

 development.
 Thousands of trees had to be planted and genetically selected before the product could be produced for retail

 purposes.
 Collecting scion wood, grafting, and operating greenhouses is very costly.
 The cost however, is negligible compared

 to the likely payback.
-Advanced Tree Technology has ongoing research and progeny testing and are planning more research
+Advanced Tree Technology has ongoing research and progeny testing, and are also planning more research

 and development projects in the future.
 We are constantly upgrading to the best reproduction methods available.
 We also consult

 with the U.S. Forest Service and various universities on tree improvement programs.

 14. What kind of return can I expect when the trees are harvested?

-According to a major Midwestern university, black walnut prices have increased over 1,000 percent in the past 35 years.
+According to a major midwestern university, black walnut prices have increased over 1,000 percent in the past 35 years.
 A

-prime veneer log could be well worth $2,000 to $5,000 or more in 30 to 35 years if past trends continue.
+prime veneer log could be well worth $2,000 to $5,000 or more in 30 to 35 years, if past trends continue.

 16. What are the best soil types for the genetically superior black walnut and black cherry trees?

-There are hundreds of soil types in which these trees will grow well.
+There are hundreds of soil types in which these trees grow well.
 Generally, any well-drained rich soil will suffice.
 Check

 the soil survey map for your area.
-If you send us the soil book for your county and the soil map of your site, we
+If you send us the soil survey book for your county and the soil map of your site, we

 17. “Proper care” has been mentioned several times.
 What is proper care?

 Detailed instructions on proper care and maintenance will be provided when you purchase trees.
 In general, proper

 care involves use of mulch on newly planted trees, use of tree shelters, providing nutrients and water, proper and

-timely pruning and

-weed and pest control.
+timely pruning, weed and pest control.

 18. What government programs are available to help me?

 Numerous programs on both the local and national level are available.
 Check with your district forester,

 your county extension agent and your local Farm Service Agency (FSA) office for more information.
 Your

 19. Where can I get technical help?

 Advanced Tree Technology is experienced in all facets of production and maintenance of black walnut and black cherry

 trees.
 We plant, prune, fertilize and perform weed control on thousands of trees annually.
 If you need help, give one